 Lymphoma and other malignancies, some fatal, have been reported in children and adolescent patients treated with TNF blockers of which SIMPONI® is a member.
 Approximately half the cases were lymphomas, including Hodgkin's and non-Hodgkin's lymphoma.
 The other cases represented a variety of malignancies, including rare malignancies usually associated with immunosuppression and malignancies not usually observed in children or adolescents.
 Malignancies occurred after a median of 30 months after the first dose of therapy.
 Most of the patients were receiving concomitant immunosuppressants.

 In the controlled portions of clinical trials of all TNF-blocking agents including SIMPONI®, more cases of lymphoma have been observed among patients receiving TNF-blocking treatment compared with control patients.
 In the Rheumatoid Arthritis (RA), Psoriatic Arthritis (PsA), and Ankylosing Spondylitis (AS) clinical trials, the incidence of lymphoma per 100 patient-years of follow-up was 0.21 (95% CI: 0.03, 0.77) in the combined SIMPONI® group compared with an incidence of 0 (95% CI: 0, 0.96) in the placebo group.
 In clinical trials, the incidence of malignancies other than lymphoma was not increased with exposure to SIMPONI® and was similar to what would be expected in the general population.
 In controlled and uncontrolled portions of the Phase 2/3 studies in ulcerative colitis (UC) with a mean follow-up of approximately 1 year, there were no cases of lymphoma with SIMPONI®.
 Short follow-up periods, such as those of 1 year or less in the studies above, may not adequately reflect the true incidence of malignancies.
-Cases of acute and chronic leukemia have been reported with postmarketing TNF-blocker use.
+Cases of acute and chronic leukemia have been reported with TNF-blocker use, including SIMPONI®.
 The risks and benefits of TNF-blocker therapy should be considered prior to initiating therapy in patients with a known malignancy or who develop a malignancy.

 Melanoma has been reported in patients treated with TNF-blocking agents, including SIMPONI®.
 Merkel cell carcinoma has been reported in patients treated with TNF-blocking agents.
 Periodic skin examination is recommended for all patients, particularly those with risk factors for skin cancer.